top of page

 We have a variety of student leadership opportunities - click here to read leadership role descriptions.

-Email Anne at anne@oakscolab.com to get the leadership application for your school.
+Email Cassie at cassie@oakscolab.com to get the leadership application for your school.

 Start Shaping the Retreat for Your Campus